 Favorite Centenary Memory?

-My favorite Centenary moment was on September 27, 2017, when I was ordained at my neighborhood church in Newark, NJ.
+My favorite Centenary moment was when I was ordained at my neighborhood church in Newark, NJ.
 My ordination service has been the highlight of my ministerial journey.
 It was more memorable because when I looked in the congregation, my Centenary family (EOP family and staff members) drove an hour away from campus on a Friday night to celebrate this momentous occasion with me.
 My Centenary family’s attendance showed me that their love and support have no borders and goes beyond the campus.

 Advice for current or prospective Centenary students?